octue/octue-sdk-python/docs/source/creating_services.rst

             ----

         If your app needs any configuration, asks questions to any other Octue services, or produces output datafiles/datasets, you will need to provide an app configuration.
-Currently, this can only take the form of JSON file.
+Currently, this must take the form of a JSON file.
 It can contain the following keys:

         - ``configuration_values``
         - ``configuration_manifest``